B. Administrative enforcement records (e.g., worker safety and health inspections, or accident investigations)

 GRAMA does not distinguish between active and closed administrative enforcement investigations.

-Under Vermont’s Public Records Law the Department of Labor must provide the public with access to Department of Labor records, unless the records are protected from disclosure under specific exemptions in the Law.
-All findings, conclusions, and determinations of the Board and the records of all hearings and other proceedings, unless otherwise provided by law, shall be public records.
-3 V.S.A. § 929
+Under Vermont’s Public Records Law, the Department of Labor must provide the public with access to Department of Labor records, unless the records are protected from disclosure under specific exemptions in the Law.
+All findings, conclusions, and determinations of the State Labor Relations Board and the records of all hearings and other proceedings, unless otherwise provided by law, shall be public records.
+3 V.S.A. § 929.

 The Vermont Food and Lodging Program is responsible for licensing and conducting inspections of food service establishments serving the public.
 The State of Vermont’s online portal provides the public with ready access to information on licensing and inspection reports.
 This information can be accessed at www.healthvermont.gov/health-environment/food-lodging/inspection-reports.